-Due to the world health crisis, the Caux Peace and Leadership Programm 2020 will not take place this summer.
+Due to the world health crisis, the Caux Peace and Leadership Programme will not take place this summer.
 Please stay tuned for 2021.

 In exploring the concepts of peace through dialogue, we often find our own peace.
 Leadership is demonstrated through personal practice and learned through working as part of a diverse team to serve the needs of the Forum and its participants.
 Service to each other mirrors our desire to serve the world.

 At the heart of the Caux Peace and Leadership Programme (CPLP) is listening.
 We listen to our own inner voice through personal reflection, we listen to the stories of our fellow participants and we listen to the speakers and contributors to the international events in the Caux Forum which run throughout the programme.

 What is the Caux Peace and Leadership Programme?

 CPLP is a one month programme where learning is achieved through experience, interaction and service, rather than academic study.
 Moreover, it is a unique opportunity to look behind the scenes of a Conference and Seminar Centre by contributing actively to welcoming and serving each other and those who attend the Caux Forum.
 There are two levels: 'Discoverer' and 'Practitioner' which run side by side.

 You can join the programme either for the first time as a ‘Discoverer’ or as a ‘Practitioner’ to build on past experiences with IofC and/or the CPLP.
 In both cases, you will be asked to choose one of the Caux Conference and Seminar Centre’s Hospitality departments where you will complete the practical part of the programme.